 But aside from the tamaraw, tarsier, and pilandok, there are also other lesser-known national treasures only discovered recently.
 Some of these species possess distinct qualities that are clearly out of ordinary.

 Table of Contents

-10. Purple Crabs
+10. Purple Crabs.

 With a purple carapace (shell) and reddish claws, these Palawan crustaceans can easily stand out if placed side by side with other crabs.
-It was last year that four new species of purple crabs were discovered in remote areas of Palawan yet the world of biology couldn’t get enough of these colorful creatures.
+In 2011, four new species of purple crabs were discovered in remote areas of Palawan yet the world of biology couldn’t get enough of these colorful creatures.

 Fast fact: Hendrik Freitag of the Senckenberg Museum of Zoology in Dresden said that it’s natural for crabs to possess the ability to discriminate colors.
 In the case of purple crabs, the color is used as a means to control social behavior, find mates, and identify their own kind.
 Image source

-9. Flying Dragon
+9. Flying Dragon.